abolitionisme ; slavesagen

 Første lovgivning mod slaveri i Pennsylvania i 1780.

-Blandt tidlige slaverimodstandere kan, ud over Anthony Benezet, nævnes kvækerne, James G. Birney, Moses Brown, Frederick Douglass, Elisabeth Fry, Samuel Hopkins, the Hutchinson Family Singers, Benjamin Lay, Ralph Sandiford, Granville Sharp, Harriet Beecher Stowe, Sojourner Truth, John Woolman, samt Robert Carter III, Lydia Maria Child, William Whipper og William Wilberforce.
+Blandt tidlige slaverimodstandere kan, ud over Anthony Benezet, nævnes kvækerne, James G. Birney, Moses Brown, Susan Brownell Anthony, Frederick Douglass, Elisabeth Fry, Samuel Hopkins, the Hutchinson Family Singers, Benjamin Lay, Ralph Sandiford, Granville Sharp, Harriet Beecher Stowe, Sojourner Truth, John Woolman, samt Robert Carter III, Lydia Maria Child, William Whipper og William Wilberforce.

 Blandt danske slaverimodstandere kan nævnes: Grundtvig.